Chee3se/Group-Quiz/README.md

-Simple quiz made in a collaborative manner.
+Simple quiz made in a collaborative manner. - Quizy